Over the weekend, we got to know the Cape Town that most Americans visit.

 We saw the Cape Dutch architecture of Stellenbosch, South Africa’s wine country, and visited countless boutiques and art galleries.
 We ate some of the best food I’ve ever tasted and got hooked on local iced coffee, which is pretty much secret code for “slightly-coffee-flavored milkshake.”

-And after all that, everyone’s favorite part of the weekend were the mountains.
+And after all that, everyone’s favorite part of the weekend was the mountains.

 The bible tells us that back in the day, the creator of the world made a habit of doing really cool things on top of mountains.
 Plenty of familiar biblical scenes were set way above sea level.

 Abraham prepared to offer his son on a mountain in Moriah (Genesis 22).
 Moses received the 10 commandments on Mount Sinai (Exodus 19-20).
 Jesus gave the famous ”Sermon on the Mount” on a mountain (Matthew 5:1) and chose His apostles on a mountain (Mark 3:13).

 Jesus also spent evenings in prayer on a mountain (Matt.
 14:23), and when He gave a difficult teaching concerning the fate of Jerusalem, He and His apostles were sitting on a mountain, almost as if looking over the city as a visual illustration of His message (Mark 13:3).
 It’s the same setting Jesus chose for a time of prayer and reflection before His arrest and crucifixion (Mark 14:26).
 Not to mention that it was on a hill outside of Jerusalem, Calvary, where Jesus, the one who spoke the mountains into existence, was hung on the cross.